There are useful tips for the webOS TV IDE such as:

 Following shows how to run your app on the Chromium browser:

-In the IDE, select an HTML file in the Project Explorer which you want to preview.
+Select an HTML file in the Project Explorer which you want to preview.

 Click webOS Menu > Run as browser from the menu.
 Alternatively, click the toolbar icon ().